Leonard Rifas: Career

 EduComics' second published title was Mama!
 Dramas, an all-female underground comix anthology about motherhood released in 1978.

 1980 was a busy year for EduComics.
 Leading off was the translation and publication of Keiji Nakazawa's historical manga Barefoot Gen (as Gen of Hiroshima).
 About Nakazawa's own experiences as a Hiroshima bombing survivor, Gen of Hiroshima was also the "first full-length translation of a manga from Japanese into English to be published in the West."
 Also appearing that year was the one-shot anthology Energy Comics, about "the risks and rewards of various energy sources," edited by Rifas.
 The third EduComics publication of 1980 was Food Comix/cs, a flip comic anthology about food injustice, specifically "in the world's food supply and food production industry, as well as the unhealthy dietary choices made by consumers."

-In 1982, EduComics published I Saw It, the original predecessor of Keiji Nakazawa's Barefoot Gen.
+In 1982, EduComics published Keiji Nakazawa's I Saw It, the original predecessor of Barefoot Gen. Published in a single volume, Educomics colorized the series and offered lesson plans for bulk orders to aid in using the series in classrooms to help explain the Pacific War to students.
+Also with bulk orders, an 11 × 17 inch free poster was added for promoting the manga in stores, with endorsements by other manga artists and peace educators.

 In 1988, Rifas put together and edited three issues of Itchy Planet, an anthology of political comics and cartoons published by Fantagraphics.
 Contributors included David Suter, Larry Gonick, Joyce Farmer, Mary Fleener, Dennis Worden, Harry Driggs, Peter Kuper, Joyce Brabner, Seth Tobocman, Spain Rodriguez, Norman Dog, Michael Dougan, and Steve Lafler.

 In the 1990s, Rifas transitioned from cartoonist and editor to academic.
 He earned an M.A. and a Ph.D. in Communications from the University of Washington.
 His thesis was published in 2021 by McFarland & Company as Korean War Comic Books (ISBN 978-0786443963).

 Returning to his creative roots, in 1995 Rifas found time to plot, co-script, and draw Tobacco Comics, a comic for kids about the risks of smoking.
 Published by David Bedoll/Washington Doctors Ought to Care, the front cover art was by Jim Woodring.
 In 1999, he used a 3D graphics program to create The Big Picture — Visualizing the Global Economy.
 Published to support the protests against the World Trade Organization, the comic's characters travel through a landscape that visualizes the world economy.

 Rifas teaches at Seattle Central College, having previously been at the University of Washington Bothell.